 Purple, the producer of the Purple Mattress, is new and not new.
 The owners of Purple are two brothers, Tony and Terry Pearce.
-They and their company are located in Utah.
-What is old about Purple is the partnership of aerospace materials development (Tony) and manufacturing experience (Terry).
+The company is located in Utah.
+What’s old about Purple is the partnership of aerospace materials development (Tony) and manufacturing experience (Terry).
 What is new is the Purple Mattress.

 In 1989, the Pearce brothers began working together to help others by making mobility products, such as wheelchairs, with carbon fiber.
 Then they saw the need for better seating and began making cushions for the wheelchairs.
 For this they developed a new material they called Floam.
 This led in the late 1990s to another material called Intelli-Gel and WonderGel.
 This is a gel-like co-polymer constructed into a 3-D grid that behaves as a foam.
 It has been widely used for hospital mats, truck seat cushions, shoe insoles, and – yes – wheelchair seat pads.

 A further development was a material they called Purple.
 This is a hyper-elastic polymer.
 According to the Pearces, Purple is neither gel nor memory foam, but has the behavior and benefits of memory foam with gel.
 Since it is hyper-elastic, it is the three-dimensional grid structure that provides the viscous property.
 This was used for the same things as was the WonderGel.
 What is Purple made of?
 Food-grade materials.

 From Cushions to Mattresses

 Now the brothers wanted to use Purple for mattresses.
 The problem was scale.
 To be effective, it needed to be made in one piece the size of a mattress.
 In 2012, they began developing a machine that could produce mattress-sized slabs of Purple.
 They also configured the construction of the mattress.
 This accounts for the fact that they have only three available sizes: Twin XL, Queen and King.